CURRENTLY:

 - Ancient Greeks: Athletes, Warriors And Heroes: an exhibition from the British Museum, published by National Museum of Australia, 2021.
 Includes reproduction of Ko wai koe? from The Odyssey of Captain Cook 2005 within an essay by Alastair Blanchard and Diana Burton.

-- 'Pandora's Jar: Women in Greek Myths' by Natalie Haynes, published by MacMillan, 2020
+- 'Pandora's Jar: Women in Greek Myths' by Natalie Haynes, published by MacMillan, 2020, includes Marian Maguire's Penelope weaves and waits, painting on fireplace, 2017.

 - Ancient Greeks: Athletes, Warriors And Heroes: an exhibition from the British Museum, published by National Museum of Australia, 2021.
 Includes reproduction of Ko wai koe? from The Odyssey of Captain Cook 2005 within an essay by Alastair Blanchard and Diana Burton.

-- 'Pandora's Jar: Women in Greek Myths' by Natalie Haynes, published by MacMillan, 2020
+- 'Pandora's Jar: Women in Greek Myths' by Natalie Haynes, published by MacMillan, 2020, includes Marian Maguire's Penelope weaves and waits, painting on fireplace, 2017.

 ARTICLE: Straying from Myth